hdtrinh/mobile_app_identification/README.md

 - ### traffic_compositon.py

 It performs the unsupervised traffic flow decomposition and create the bar plots showed in Fig. 14.
-Input data is created using _data_prep_for_composition.py_
+Input data is created using _data_prep_for_composition.py_.
+It uses a CNN model (pretrained), contained in _cnn_model.h5_.

 - ### util.py